shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Wryonin, lead the way to the pit.
 I don’t want any trouble.”
 Lemilay ordered.

 Wryonin grumbled, but helped with the escort.

+[mention the key to the cell being dropped in the mud]

 They walked through town, down the stairs, and into a cave.
 They put the orange cat in a jail cell with iron bars.
 Water flowed in from the wall and across the floor, puddling up a good portion of the stone floor.
 The lonely wind blew through the cell, sending the cat into shivers.